systemquack/csc-212-s16-code-examples/bootcamp/agenda.md

 Welcome to the URI C++ CSC212 Boot Camp!

-To get started, make an account at [edX](https://www.edx.org/course/introduction-c-microsoft-dev210x-0) We will use this free course as an introduction to C++.
-The material here will complement what we do in the Boot Camp, so you are expected to review this before attending!
+To get started, make an account at [edX](https://www.edx.org/course/introduction-c-microsoft-dev210x-0).
+We will use this free course as an introduction to C++.
+The course has four modules which you should watch prior to the first Boot Camp (2/8).
+This material will give you a foundation for some of the trickier aspects of C++ that we will be going over.

-** Classes and Objects 2/8 and 2/9 **
-Monday 4-6p (Tim)
-Tuesday 4-6p (Nathan)

-** Pointers and Memory Management 2/15 and 2/16 **
-Monday 4-6p (Tim)
-Tuesday 4-6p (Nathan)

-Once you enroll in the C++ online course, you may need to watch Module 0 to know how the website works.
+All Boot Camp sessions will be held in **Tyler 055**.
+Make sure to bring your laptop because we will be writing code!

+###Schedule(Choose one day per session):
+ **Session 1**
+ Monday(2/8) 4-6p with Tim
+ Tuesday(2/9) 4-6p with Nathan

+ **Session 2**
+ Monday(2/15) 4-6p with Tim
+ Tuesday(2/16) 4-6p with Nathan

+##Agenda:

-# Session 1  (TBA @ Tyler Computer Lab 055)
+### Session 1

-## Watch edX Modules 1 and 2 before the camp!

 During this session we will focus on:

-- general structure of a C++ program (header files, prototypes, etc.)
+- program structure (header files, prototypes)
-- variables (naming, etc.)
-- types (bool, etc.)
-- functions (syntax, rules, etc.)

-# Session 2

-## Watch edX Modules 3 and 4 before the camp!

-During this session we will focus on:

 - classes (syntax, automatically generated constructor/destructor, etc.)
+- objects

-# Session 3
+### Session 2

 During this session we will focus on:
+- pointers / references
 - heap / stack / memory
 - memory allocation (new, delete)

-# Session 4

-During this session we will focus on:

-- debugging
- (demonstration of typical errors at compile and runtime and ideas on how to solve )